Abscissa/gen-package-version/README.md

 gen-package-version
 ===================

-Automatically generate a [D](http://dlang.org) module with version and timestamp information (detected from git) every time your program or library is built.
+Automatically generate a [D](http://dlang.org) module with version and timestamp information (detected from git or Mercurial/hg) every time your program or library is built.

-Even better, all your in-between builds will automatically have *their own* git-generated version number, including the git commit hash (for example: ```v1.2.0-1-g78f5cf9```).
+Even better, all your in-between builds will automatically have *their own* git-generated version number, including the VCS commit hash (for example: ```v1.2.0-1-g78f5cf9```).
 So there's never any confusion as to which "version" of v1.2.0 you're running!

-If detecting the version number via git fails, gen-package-version will attempt to detect it via the currect directory name (ex, ```~/.dub/packages/[project-name]-[version-tag]```).
+If detecting the version number via git/hg fails, gen-package-version will attempt to detect it via the currect directory name (ex, ```~/.dub/packages/[project-name]-[version-tag]```).

 [ [Changelog](https://github.com/Abscissa/gen-package-version/blob/master/CHANGELOG.md) ]